ahmadmazen/CarND-LaneLines-P1/writeup.md

 ![xyImage](assets/1.png)

-2. **ROI Definition:** Detecting the size of image, then define the ROI which is the lane I would be mark its boarder later, by defining 3 points forming triangular shape.
+2. **ROI Definition:** Detecting the size of image, then define the ROI which is the lane I would be marking its boarder later, by defining 3 points forming triangular shape.

 ```python